Virtual Private Network (VPN), the most affordable online privacy tool that’s been booming in the world of cybersecurity.

 Here’s what I found…

-After scouring through Reddit, I found out that I was not the only who had issues with refunds.
-A user by the name Snarlydragonprince also had a similar issue as me.
+After scouring through Reddit, I found out that I was not the only one who had issues with refunds.
+Here’s a Reddit user who also had issues with refunds…

 Final verdict, don’t buy NordVPN if you’re planning on getting a refund.
 My suggestion, go for their monthly plan, that way you won’t be gambling with hundreds of dollars.